Two-Action Economy Redux

 Things that Cost 1 Action

-• Attack with a melee weapon
+• Attack with a melee or ranged weapon✽

 • Defend with a melee weapon